ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_creation/guide.en-gb.md

 On the [Webmail login page](https://www.ovhcloud.com/en-gb/mail/){.external}, enter your email address and password.
 Then click the `Login`{.action} button.

 When you first log in to the webmail interface, you are prompted to set the interface language and your time zone.
 Your inbox will then appear.
-To find out how to use your email address via Outlook Web App (OWA) webmail, use our guide ["Using the Outlook Web App with an email account"](/pages/web_cloud/email_and_collaborative_solutions/using_the_outlook_web_app_webmail/email_owa){.external}.
+To find out how to use your email address via Outlook Web Access (OWA) webmail, use our guide ["Using the Outlook Web Access with an email account"](/pages/web_cloud/email_and_collaborative_solutions/using_the_outlook_web_app_webmail/email_owa){.external}.

 ![email](images/mxplan-creation-new-step5.png){.thumbnail}